Rounding up the best new music of the last 7 days and delivering it directly to your ears.

 Ella Mai released her third EP “Change” back in November, that included the tropical track “Lay Up,” this week she released the music video to correspond with it.
 Combining soothing island chords with hip hop beats the song is both catchy and relaxing.
 The video lets us escape from winter and join Ella Mai on her vacation.
 The only problem with vacations, it ends too soon, leaving us to want more.
 Despite being two and a half minutes long “Lay Up” is the mini vacation we need to stay warm this winter.

 Rationale released his newest single “Reciprocate” a soulful electronic track that keeps it’s listeners on their feet.
 Rationale’s powerful voice over his endearing lyrics creates a heartwarming love song, asking for his lover to fall in love as deeply as he has.
 “Reciprocate” is fun, but it most importantly tells a story so many of us can relate to.

 Goldfrapp – ‘Anymore’

 Goldfrapp are back with brand new single ‘Anymore’ and an album announcement – good news for all excellent dreamy synth pop fans.
-‘Silver Eye’, the follow up to 2013’s ‘Tales of Us’ album, will be released on 31st March and features production from John Congleton and the Haxan Cloak.
+‘Silver Eye’, the follow up to 2013’s ‘Tales of Us’ album, will be released on 31st March and features production from John Congleton and the Haxan buy viagra for female Cloak.
 Their comeback sound is a bit harder with a stronger electronic edge than previous releases, however Alison’s silky smooth vocals remain intact.